mamohamud/Maternal-Health-Python-Project/README.md

 ## Conclusion

 This project provided valuable insights into maternal pregnancy risk factors.
 The analysis highlighted the role of age in influencing blood sugar levels and blood pressure during pregnancy.
-Understanding these factors can contribute to better healthcare management and risk assessment for pregnant individuals.
+Understanding these factors can contribute to better healthcare management and risk assessment for pregnant individuals and can lead to making important strategical recommendations: such as, testing all pregnant people for (Gestational) Diabetes above a certain age.

 ## Future Directions